nexotc/nexotc-docs/docs/nexotc/faq.md

 	Yes.
 NexOTC uses zk-SNARK-based KYC to verify users without revealing personal data, maintaining compliance and privacy.

 ??? abstract "Are trades public or traceable?"
-	No. All trades on NexOTC are protected from public view through privacy tools like proxy wallets and selective disclosure — maintaining both confidentiality and compliance.
+	No. All trades on NexOTC are protected from public view through privacy tools like proxy wallets and selective disclosure by maintaining both confidentiality and compliance.

 ??? abstract "What are the minimum and maximum trade sizes?"
 	Trade sizes currently range from $25,000 to over $100 million.
-Custom thresholds can be discussed for institutional desks.
+Custom thresholds can be discussed for institutional desks or VIPs.

 ??? abstract "How are fees and commissions handled?"
 	The platform uses a transparent fee and commission structure, including built-in support for introducer payouts and custom OTC desks.